 American and British Modernism; Modern Women writers; Gender and Feminist Theories; Representations of women in literature and film; Theories of Subjectivity; Literary Criticism; Critical Theory; Rhetorical Analysis

-film theory, french film criticism, cinema studies, Queer studies, post human, trans human, cyborg studies, Science Fiction studies, Women , Gender and Sexuality studies, body politics and theory,new weird and literature, image and visual culture.
+film theory, french film criticism, cinema studies, Queer studies, post human, trans human, cyborg studies, Science Fiction studies, Women , Gender and Sexuality studies, critical disability and body, body politics and theory,new weird and literature,ecocriticism, image and visual culture.

 I teach courses on modern and contemporary Spanish literary history, cinema and culture and welcome inquiries from colleagues interested in film theory, narrative fiction, material culture, trash, comics and visual studies in Spain and Latin America.